Innocuously Important Episode

-- Star Trek: The Next Generation had the episode "The Neutral Zone."
-The episode has two plots: one a fish-out-of-water story about twentiety-century earth humans running amok on the Enterprise, and the other is about how outposts along the Romulan Neutral Zone have been disappearing.
-The second plot is the first time in the franchise that the Borg's influence was hinted at, and similar disappearances would be discussed in their first appearance ("Q Who") and the landmark Borg two-parter "Best Of Both Worlds."
+- The episode "The Neutral Zone" has two plots: the A plot is a fish-out-of-water story about twentiety-century earth humans running amok on the Enterprise; occasionally we touch on how outposts along the Romulan Neutral Zone have been disappearing.
+This secondary plot is the first time in the franchise that the Borg's influence was hinted at, and similar disappearances would be discussed in their first appearance ("Q Who") and the landmark Borg two-parter "Best Of Both Worlds."

 - "Journey's End": While it's primary purpose is to resolve Wesley's story, the Federation colonist subplot lays the groundwork for the emergence of the Maquis over on Star Trek: Deep Space Nine — which in turn serves as the catalyst for Star Trek: Voyager and the defection of Ro Laren during TNG's penultimate episode.

 - Stargate Atlantis: In the first season, they encounter a planet that had been developing a drug that would make them immune to the Wraith feeding on them, but also has a 50% chance of killing the person injected.
 It seems like a one-off story, until the middle of season 4 when their enemy, a Wraith-turned-human-turned-hybrid gets hold of the drug and begins to spread it across the galaxy.
 It plays an important role in several episodes from then to the end of the series.